Denton, Maryland: Government

-Superintendent of Public Works: Philip E. Clark Sr.

-Superintendent of Water and Wastewater Treatment: Mark Chandler.

 Media

 Denton is home to WKDI radio (840 AM).
 It also is served by a weekly newspaper, the Times-Record, and a monthly magazine, the Caroline Review.

 Infrastructure

 Transportation

 The town is served by Maryland Routes 404, 313, 328, 16, and 619.
 MD 404 bypasses Denton to the north and east and serves as the main route between the Chesapeake Bay Bridge to the west and the Delaware Beaches to the east.
 A business route, MD 404 Business, passes through the center of Denton.
 MD 313 follows MD 404 around the east side of Denton and runs north to Greensboro and south to Federalsburg.
 MD 328 begins at MD 404 in West Denton and heads southwest to Easton.
 MD 16 passes to the south of Denton and heads west to Preston and Cambridge and east along MD 404 toward the Delaware border.
 MD 619 heads from MD 404 Business in the center of Denton north to MD 313 and MD 404 on the northern part of the town.
 Denton borders the Choptank River.
 Delmarva Community Transit provides bus service to Denton along multiple routes offering service to Easton, Federalsburg, Preston, and Greensboro.

 The American Discovery Trail runs through the town.